-Asian Restaurant #3: Dragon Pearl
+Asian Restaurants in Toronto #3: Dragon Pearl

 865 York Mills Rd #2

-They used to have sesame shrimps on their menu but they took it out.
+Dragon Pearl used to have sesame shrimps on their menu but they took it out.
 Kind of.
 If you take a look at their menu, there’s only sesame chicken.

-I’ve been a loyal customer for years so I know they used to have sesame shrimps on the menu.
+I’ve been a loyal customer for years so it’s something that was previously on the menu.
 I have to ask them personally but they’ve always made it for me.

 Cantonese Chow Mein